cisagov/cset/README.md

 <br>

 This will open a window in the default web browser to confirm that the db is connected.

+## Docker

+This application optionally runs in Docker.
+Request an updated copy of the database `.mdf` and `.ldf` files, and place them in the `cset/Database Scripts/docker` directory.

+In the root directory of the repository, run `docker-compose build`, then `docker-compose up`.

 ## Trouble shooting Dev installation